-It’s time.
 I’m going to do it.
-Right now.

 No more waiting, no more 18-hour days, no more employee headaches.

-I’ve decided.
 I’m going to put my business up for sale.

-Congratulations, you’ve just made the most expensive decision you’ll ever make, because “right now” is a bad time to sell your business.
+Look out!
+You’ve just made the most expensive decision you’ll ever make, because “right now” is a bad time to sell your business.

 At least it was for John.

 That didn’t matter to John.
 He wanted to sell the business, and he wanted to sell it right now.

 I encouraged John to wait on the attempted sale.
-Instead I thought he should take the next 12 months and prove whether he was right or wrong about the value of the old inventory by trying to sell it himself.
+Instead I thought he should take the next 12 months and determine whether he was right or wrong about the value of the old inventory by trying to sell it himself.

 - If he was wrong: He would find out the easy way, and he wouldn’t kill his chance to sell his business.
-He’d made some inventory mistakes over the years, and maybe this process would allow him to come to terms with that without a heavy consequence.
+He’d made some inventory mistakes over the years, and maybe this process would allow him to come to terms with that without a heavy financial consequence.

 He found a broker to take the listing and put the business on the market.
-The broker brought multiple potential buyers, all who quickly realized the business valuation was bloated.
+The broker brought multiple potential buyers who all quickly realized the business was over-valued.
 Finally, John took the business off the market in disgust because “none of these brokers know how to sell anything”.

 The immediately sell-able business is rare.
 Most require changes to be ready, and sometimes those changes can take months or years to complete.
-“Right now”, almost never works -- although it’s probably the most common phrase to come after “I want to sell . . .”.
+“Right now”, almost never works — although it’s probably the most common phrase to come after “I want to sell . . .”.

 What’s the best time to sell your business?
 When the business is ready, and when the owner is prepared to be a seller, and not just a business owner who wants to sell.

 This will likely be the biggest financial transaction in your life, doesn’t it make sense to do it right?